On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Signed graphs, nut graphs and signed nut graphs

 \subsection{Singular graphs, core graphs and nut graphs}

 A graph that has zero as an eigenvalue is called a \emph{singular graph}, i.e.\ a graph is singular if and only if its adjacency matrix has a non-trivial kernel.
 The dimension of the kernel is the \emph{nullity}.
 An eigenvector $\x$ can be viewed as a weighting of vertices, i.e.\ a mapping $\x\colon V \to \mathbb{R}$.
-A vector $\x$ belongs to the kernel, $\ker A$, which is denoted by $\x \in \ker A$, if and only if for each vertex $v$ the sum of entries on the neighbours $N_G(v)$ equals~$0$:
+A vector $\x$ belongs to the kernel, $\ker A$, i.e. $\x \in \ker A$, if and only if for each vertex $v$ the sum of entries on the neighbours $N_G(v)$ equals~$0$:

 The equation \eqref{eq:locCon} is called the \emph{local condition}.
 The support, $\supp \x$, of a kernel eigenvector $\x \in \ker A$ is the subset of $V$ at which $\x$ attains non-zero values: